Author: Ameeba

 Conceptual Example Code

-Here is a conceptual example of how this vulnerability might be exploited.
-This pseudocode illustrates how an attacker might send a POST request to change their user role to ‘administrator.
+Below is a conceptual example of how the vulnerability might be exploited.
+This is a hypothetical HTTP request:

 Host: target.example.com